Engee documentation

 Yes

-# Pressure drop vector — vector of differential pressure values
+# Pressure drop vector — vector of pressure drop values

 Details

-Vector of differential pressure values for tabular parameterization by flow rate.
-The differential pressure vector values correspond to the Volumetric flow rate vector or Mass flow rate vector.
-The differential pressure vector values are listed in ascending order.
-The flow rate value is interpolated from the Volumetric flow rate vector or Mass flow rate vector parameters, which depend on the Pressure drop vector parameter.
+Vector of differential pressure values for tabular flow parameterization.
+The values of the differential pressure vector correspond to the flow values of the Volumetric flow rate vector or Mass flow rate vector.
+The values of the pressure drop vector are listed in ascending order.
+The flow value is interpolated from the Volumetric flow rate vector or Mass flow rate vector parameters, which depend on the Pressure drop vector parameter.

 Dependencies

-To use this parameter, set the Orifice type parameter to `Constant' and the Orifice parameterization parameter to `Tabulated data - Volumetric flow rate vs. pressure drop' or `Tabulated data - Mass flow rate vs. pressure drop'.
+To use this parameter, set the Orifice type parameter to Constant, and for the Orifice parameterization parameter , the value Tabulated data - Volumetric flow rate vs. pressure drop or Tabulated data - Mass flow rate vs. pressure drop.

 Default value